-Join seabirding aficionados Doug Gochfeld and Tom Johnson in 2024, when, for the first time, Field Guides will be offering spaces on this legendary cross-Atlantic excursion.
+Join seabirding aficionado Doug Gochfeld in 2024, when, for the first time, Field Guides will be offering spaces on this legendary cross-Atlantic excursion.
 Each year, expedition ships re-position themselves from the Antarctic to the Arctic, and this offers a once-a-year opportunity to explore seldom-visited swaths of the central Atlantic Ocean, including some of the most remote islands on Earth.
 We'll embark at Ushuaia, at the southern tip of South America, and our cruise will start off with a visit to the breathtaking shores of South Georgia Island, one of the Antarctic region's gems.
 South Georgia is considered by many to be the most important seabird breeding island on the planet, featuring an astounding number of nesting penguins and tubenoses.

 Before South Georgia, however, we'll have three exciting days at sea with lots of seabirding potential as we leave Tierra del Fuego and cross through the Antarctic Convergence and into the cold, productive waters surrounding South Georgia.
 In addition to Slender-billed (and then Antarctic, as we go south) Prions, White-chinned Petrels, Black-browed Albatrosses, Soft-plumaged and Cape petrels, and other species, we will be keeping an eye out for scarcer seabirds of cold waters such as Blue Petrel, and as we approach South Georgia we'll focus especially on separating the similar South Georgia and Common diving-petrels from one another.